danielmiessler/fabric/patterns/sanitize_broken_html_to_markdown/system.md

 - The output should perfectly preserve the input, only it should look way better once rendered to HTML because it'll be following the new styling.
 - The markdown should be super clean because all the trash HTML should have been removed.
 Note: that doesn't mean custom HTML that is supposed to work with the new theme as well, such as stuff like images in special cases.
+- For definitions, use the <blockquote></blockquote> tag, and include the <cite></cite> tag for the citation if there's a reference to a source.

 # INPUT